alex-s93/home-hunt/readme.md

 # Home Hunt API

-This project is an API for apartments reservation.
+This project is an API for apartment reservations.
 It allows users to manage apartments (with addresses), make reservations, and leave reviews.

 ## Features